pwa-builder/PWABuilder-CLI/README.md

 ####validateManifest(manifestInfo, targetPlatforms, callback)
 Makes sure the manifest is valid for the specified target platforms.

-`manifestInfo` is the manifestÂ´s data in JSON format.
+`manifestInfo` is the manifest's data in JSON format.

 `targetPlatforms` are the platforms to validate against.